 On the occasion of the centenary of Communist Party of China, the Communist Party of India (Marxist Leninist) salutes the revolutionary legacy of the CPC.
-The heroic Chinese people, under the inspiring leadership of Mao Tsetung and the CPC, accomplished the new democratic revolution in just twenty eight years after the CPC’s birth, and achieved basic socialist transformation of a backward agrarian society in another seven years.
+The heroic Chinese people, under the inspiring leadership of Mao Tsetung and the CPC, accomplished the people's democratic revolution in just twenty eight years after the CPC’s birth, and achieved basic socialist transformation of a backward agrarian society in another seven years.

 The liberation of the world's most populous country from the domination of feudal lords, the big bourgeoisie and imperialist powers provided a tremendous boost to the international communist movement in general and national liberation struggles in colonial and semi-colonial countries like India in particular.
 The armed agrarian revolution in China was a major source of inspiration to the great Telangana struggle and later the Naxalbari movement.
 During the International Great Debate of early 1960s, the CPC led Marxist-Leninists across the world in the struggle against modern revisionism and this contributed a lot in the emergence of the CPI(ML) in India.